Medacorp/Luigi-s-Mansion/Technical documentation/Entity variables.md

         message:'{"translate":"..."}', //The message to send.
         plural_message:'{"translate":"..."}' //The message used when more than 1 player is present; only used is sender is set to "me".
     },
-    female_scan_message:{}, //The message spoken when scanning the female floating whirlinda, same format as above. can_talk_to:1b, //Whether Toad, E. Gadd or this portrait ghost can be talked to. disappear_on_vanish:1b, //Whether this ghost disappears when it vanishes. appear_type:"<type>", //Ghost appear type to use, differs per ghost.
+    female_scan_message:{}, //The message spoken when scanning the female floating whirlinda, same format as above.
+Only applies to the floating whirlindas (obviously). can_talk_to:1b, //Whether Toad, E. Gadd or this portrait ghost can be talked to. disappear_on_vanish:1b, //Whether this ghost disappears when it vanishes. appear_type:"<type>", //Ghost appear type to use, differs per ghost.